alanaw1/alanaw1.github.io/README.md

 ```
 .
 ├── _data
-|   └── publications.yml                      # the YAML file for publications
+|   └── publications.yml                      # the YAML file for publications (changes the featured work on main page)
 ├── _includes
 |   ├── publications.md                       # the Markdown file for publications
 |   └── services.md                           # the Markdown file for services